gwansikk/query-adaptor/README.md

 ## What is Query Fetch?

-The traditional Fetch API provides only basic functionalities, which often requires developers to implement additional features themselves.
-For example, functionalities such as automatic retry on request failure, authentication token renewal, request and response logging, and request cancellation are not natively supported by the Fetch API.
-Therefore, these features had to be manually added by the developers.
-Additionally, there is the inconvenience of having to repeatedly write the same configuration.
+Fetch API only provides basic functionality, often requiring developers to implement additional features themselves.
+For example, automatic retries on request failure, renewing authentication tokens, logging requests and responses, and canceling requests are not supported by the Fetch API and need to be manually added.
+Additionally, there's the hassle of repeatedly writing the same configurations.

-To overcome these limitations, we developed Query Fetch.
-As the name suggests, it allows you to make network requests as easily as making a query, thereby reducing the complexity of network communication.
-By using a declarative approach, similar to querying, you can alleviate the burden of handling network communication and focus on your core logic!
+To overcome these limitations, Query Fetch was developed.
+As the name suggests, it allows for simple, query-like usage that reduces the complexity of network communication logic.
+Use it declaratively, like making a simple query, to lessen the burden of handling network communication and focus on your core logic!

 ## Features

-- **Extension of the Fetch API**: Query Fetch offers more advanced features compared to the traditional Fetch API.
-With functionalities like Instance, Interceptor, and Effect, you can minimize complex configurations and implement flexible HTTP communication.
+- **Extension of Fetch API**: Provides richer functionality than Fetch API.
+With features like Instance, Interceptor, and Effect, it minimizes complex configurations and enables flexible HTTP communication.
-- **Support for Various Environments**: Designed to be easily used in various environments, Query Fetch can function perfectly even in specialized Fetch API environments like Next.js, React Native, Tauri by acting as a simple adapter.
+- **Support for Various Environments**: Designed for easy use in various environments.
+Query Fetch works seamlessly in specialized Fetch API environments like Next.js, React Native, and Tauri by simply being used as an adapter.
-- **Strong Type Safety**: Query Fetch fully supports TypeScript, requiring only the necessary types with accurate type inference.
-This minimizes unnecessary types and strongly guarantees type safety.
+- **Strong Type Safety**: Fully supports TypeScript and requires only the necessary types for precise type inference.
+This minimizes unnecessary types and ensures robust type safety.

 ## Packages